lynsani/portfolio/README.md

-# Data Analyst Portfolio

-Welcome to my **Data Analyst Portfolio**!
-This repository showcases my projects and skills in data analysis, including data cleaning, visualization, statistical analysis, and more.
-Each project demonstrates my ability to extract insights from data and provide actionable recommendations.
+# Welcome to My **Data Portfolio**!

+This repository serves as a showcase of my projects and skills in **data analysis**, **data science**, and other data-related roles.
+Here, you'll find examples of my work in data cleaning, visualization, statistical analysis, machine learning, and more.
+Each project demonstrates my ability to extract meaningful insights from data and provide actionable recommendations to solve real-world problems.

+This portfolio is designed to give you a clear picture of my capabilities and passion for data.

 ---

 ## 🛠️ Skills and Tools
 - **Programming Languages**: Python, SQL
-- **Libraries**: Pandas, NumPy, Matplotlib, Seaborn, BeautifulSoup, Scrapy
+- **Libraries**: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, BeautifulSoup, Scrapy
-- **Data Visualization**: Tableau
+- **Data Visualization**: Tableau, Looker Studio, Plotly
-- **Database Management**: PostgreSQL
+- **Database Management**: MySQL, PostgreSQL
+- **Machine Learning**: Regression, Classification, Clustering, Natural Language Processing (NLP)
-- **Other Tools**: Jupyter Notebook, Git, Excel/Google Sheet
+- **Other Tools**: Jupyter Notebook, Git, Excel, Google Sheets

 ---